elaconf/elaconf.github.io/proposals/index.md

 <a href="https://docs.google.com/forms/d/e/1FAIpQLSdfTwr2JICm1PBAl2Jox5DteARglR8GdJnPJu-CQKumPv_saA/viewform?c=0&w=1" class="button button-large">Submit a talk, workshop, or panel!</a>

 Each speaker receives a complimentary ticket to the conference!
+We also offer speaker travel and lodging stipends.
+Let us know in your proposal if your employer does not cover these expenses.

 ## Potential CFP Topics